Iteration-complexity of a proximal augmented Lagrangian method for solving nonconvex composite optimization problems with nonlinear convex constraints: The NL-IAPIAL Method

-We will now give some intuition about step 3 of NL-IAPIAL but first introduce the notion of a cycle.
-Define the $l$-th cycle ${\cal K}_l$ as the $l$-th set of consecutive indices $k$ for which $c_k$ remains constant, i.e.,
+In the remaining part of this subsection, we give some intuition about step 3 of NL-IAPIAL.
+Define the $l$-th cycle ${\cal C}_l$ as the $l$-th set of consecutive indices $k$ for which $\beta_k$ remains constant, i.e.,

 For every $l \ge 1$, we let $k_l$ denote the largest index in ${\cal C}_l$.
 Hence,